Prohibited Methods of Hunting

 - Hunt using laser sights, attachments and light sources to project a beam forward of a gun or bow, except for legally blind hunters.

-- Hunt using poison, explosives or chemicals to include deer blocks, molasses blocks, mineral blocks, chemical licks, and similar products.
+- Hunt or take wildlife using poison, explosives or chemicals to include deer blocks, molasses blocks, mineral blocks, chemical licks, and similar products.
 Deer may be hunted over plain salt licks containing no other minerals or chemicals.

-- Have in possession any protected live wild bird or wild animal.
+- Have in possession or keep in captivity any protected live wild bird or wild animal.

 - Trail wounded game onto property where the hunter does not have permission to enter.